 Then there are precognitive dreams, previews of the future.
 Learn more about precognitive dreams.

-Now that I’m done telling you all about how dreams are stories, I’m going to ask you to think of them also as experiences.
-While dreaming, you are in another place and time with no limits on what you can do or be.
-It shows not only what you are, but what you can be.
-Dreaming is an experience of mind, body, and spirit and serves their many purposes.
+While dreaming, you are in another place and time with no limits except what you place on yourself.
+Dreams show not only what you are but what you can be.
+In fact, some schools of thought view all dreams in terms of what they show you about future potential.
+Dreaming is an experience of mind, body, and spirit and serves many purposes.

-Dreams can be summed up as stories but never explained completely that way.
+Dreams can be summed up as stories told symbolically but never completely explained that way.
 There are always elements of the experience which are outside the scope of the conscious mind and what it knows and understands.
-I think your dream-self is an essential part of you that carries over into the afterlife, helping to shape what you become.
-It’s part of you that carries over from life to life, too, as I know reincarnation to be true and so do your dreams because they have access to the subconscious memories of past lives and even future ones.
 In the teachings of Don Juan, the dream version of you is your energy body, and the dream world is one of energy and thought.
-You can know this truth for yourself by becoming aware while your dreaming and learning to focus your attention (and reading The Art of Dreaming by Castaneda.
+You can know this truth for yourself by becoming aware while your dreaming and learning to focus your attention (and reading The Art of Dreaming by Carlos Castaneda).

 Play with the dream.
 Turn it over in your mind.
-Imagine alternate outcomes.
+Imagine alternative outcomes.
 Create backstory for the characters.
 Talk with them.
 Daydream.
-Dream interpretation is a process of remembering what you already know, and everything you do is to get your head out of the way and allow deeper sources inside you to speak.
+Allow deeper sources inside you to speak.

 Your feelings can tell you more about the meaning of a dream than anything else.